Friends Drift Inn Recipes

 1. Preheat oven to 325°.

-2. I usually use a loaf pan, but Chef Matt used a square casserole dish.
-I used a casserole dish for this version, greasing it with 1 Tablespoon of bacon drippings.
+2. I usually use a loaf pan, but chef Matt used a square 9″ casserole dish.
+I used a casserole dish for this version, greasing it with 1 tablespoon of bacon drippings, but butter would work.

-3. Combine all ingredients working the mixture with your hands
+3. Combine all ingredients in a bowl (EXCEPT for the 3 tablespoons of catsup) working the mixture with your hands.
+Pat into dish.

 4. Bake for 50 minutes.
 Add 3 Tablespoons of catsup to top.
 Bake another 10 minutes.